bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 One paragraph-ish:

 * Explain how the CPU provides concurrency:
+    - Concurrency allows for multiple tasks to be run at the same time.
+    This can be achieved through the use of multiple threads.
+    The threads run at the same time, can communicate with each other, and may end at different times.
 * Describe assembly language and machine language:
+    - Machine language is a set of instructions that tells the CPU what to do.
+    Assembly is an abstraction of machine language that makes writing machine code easier.
+    Machine code is written in binary/hex while assembly can use human readable commands (e.g. JMP, INC, DEC).
 * Suggest the role that graphics cards play in machine learning:
+    - GPUs are much better than CPUs for heavy concurrent processing because modern GPUs have many more cores than a modern CPU.
+    The many cores a GPU has allows for potentially hundreds of learning operations at the same time.

 ## Coding